shackcrack007/hybrid-attacks-course-template/README.md

 * Use only your **personal** Microsoft account (not coroporate/work)

 ### 1. Entra Tenant + Azure Prep
-1. **Azure subscription**: [activate your free 150$ Azure credits](https://my.visualstudio.com/Benefits) (put in your personal Microsoft account), this will be used to deploy the Azure template and host the VMs
+1. **Azure subscription**: [activate your free 150$ Azure credits](https://my.visualstudio.com/Benefits) (put in your personal Microsoft account, such as *yourname@outlook.com*), this will be used to deploy the Azure template and host the VMs

 2. **Entra tenant**:
     1. create a new admin user for the Entra tenant: login to [Entra portal](https://entra.microsoft.com/#view/Microsoft_AAD_UsersAndTenants/UserManagementMenuBlade/~/AllUsers/menuId/), and create a new user: